maeck70/iritop/README.md

 # iritop
 Simple Iota IRI Node Monitor

-This is a simple monitor that runs from the commandline.
-Typically this is run on the IRI node itself.However, as soon as the node is allowed to externally expose getNodeInfo and getNeighbors information, then this tool can be run from a remote shell as well.
+This is a simple monitor that runs from the command line.
+Typically this is run on the IRI node itself, however, as soon as the node is allowed to externally expose getNodeInfo and getNeighbors information, then this tool can be run from a remote shell as well.

 The Monitoring tool will show basic information on the node like version, milestone information and jre memory usage.
 It will also show the details of the neighbors connected to the node.
 Transaction counts are shown for Total, New, Random, Sent and Invalid transactions.

-Where possible, the toolwill highlight where the statistics are outside the norm by highlighting in yellow or red.
+Where possible, the tool will highlight where the statistics are outside the norm by highlighting in yellow or red.

 ![IRITopScreenshot](https://raw.githubusercontent.com/maeck70/iritop/master/img/IRITop.png)